-According to the federal requirements, all PHS-funded 'Investigators' at the University must complete the online FCOI training available here: https://www.citiprogram.org/.
-Successful completion of the training is required prior to the expenditure of funds on any newly funded projects, including noncompeting continuation awards.
+According to the federal requirements, all PHS-funded “Investigators” at OU must complete the online FCOI training which is available here: https://www.citiprogram.org/.
+Successful completion of the training is required prior to the expenditure of funds on any newly-funded projects, including noncompeting continuation awards.
 This applies to all PHS-sponsored research projects as of August 24, 2012.
 Training must be completed at least every four years.
 Current PHS awards are not subject to these new requirements until the noncompeting continuation is awarded.

 New users to the CITI program must create an account.
-The same CITI account can be used for both the FCOI requirement and the University's IRB training requirement.
+The same CITI account can be used for both the FCOI requirement and OU's IRB training requirement.

 Investigator, for the purposes of this policy, means the Principal Investigator and any person listed by the Principal Investigator as responsible for the design, conduct, or reporting of their sponsored program(s).
 These individuals are listed at the time of proposal submission.